Best Ointment for Pressure Sores at Home: What Actually Helps Bed Sores Heal Faster

 Inadequate or inconsistent cleansing.
 Bacteria and dead skin cells accumulate on wound surfaces, slowing healing.
 But here’s the catch: harsh cleansing with strong soaps or repeated hydrogen peroxide can actually irritate the wound and make it worse.¹ You need gentle cleansing, not aggressive.

 Persistent low-level surface bacteria.
 Even without full infection, bacteria on the wound surface can slow healing.
-Standard antibiotic ointments are designed to kill bacteria fast, but they’re not designed to maintain a clean, supportive healing environment over weeks or months.¹
+Standard antibiotic ointments are designed to kill bacteria fast, but they’re not designed to maintain a clean, supportive healing environment over weeks or months of repeated use.¹

 A compromised skin barrier.
 Sometimes the wound isn’t the main problem—it’s the surrounding skin.
 If your skin barrier is damaged, irritated, or overly dry, it can’t repair itself efficiently.
 The wound stays vulnerable.¹